Czech Republic

 Basis of Taxation – A resident individual is taxable in the Czech Republic on his worldwide income.
 A non-resident individual is taxed only on his income from Czech sources.
 The tax rates are the same for resident and non-resident individuals.

 Filing Status – The tax return is generally filed on an annual basis.
 The filing deadline is 1 April of the following year.
+If the tax return is filed electronically, the deadline for filing is 1 May.
 A three-month extension of the filing deadline is automatically granted if a tax adviser is involved on the basis of a duly filed power of attorney.
 The above deadlines also apply to the tax liability declared in the tax return.

 Advance tax payments may be due during the year.
 Their amount and frequency depend on the individual’s tax position from the previous year.